CodesterClub/Java-Algogen/README.md

 # Java-Algogen
-A project to 'help' the needy to convert their Java code into an algorithm document.
+A project to 'help' the 'needy' to convert their Java code into an algorithm document.
 The software only supports one kind of algorithm format as of yet.
 Plans to add more formats is not under consideration yet ( that is all the yets you'll see ).